 The capital city is Lusaka.
 The country borders Malawi, Mozambique, the Democratic Republic of Congo and Angola.
 Zambia has no coastline.

-The national anthem is ‘Stand and sin of Zambia proud and free”.
+The national anthem is ”Stand and sing of Zambia proud and free”.
 It is to the tune of Nkosi Sikelele Afrika.

-The fag has the Africa national colours – green, red, black and orange as well as an eagle.
+The flag has the Africa national colours – green, red, black and orange as well as an eagle.

 Ndola is the second city.

 1. What was the old name of Zambia

 4. What geographical feature lends its name to this nation?

 5. Which country is adjacent to Zambia to the south?